chillKB/is-this-good/WILL_THIS_WORK_TOGETHER.md

 hotswap socket that resembles Kailh/Gateron/TTC/CIY sockets).

 Outemu hotswap is limited to Outemu switches (as of 2023, this no longer includes Gazzew Boba switches), as the pins for the switches are sufficiently thin enough to enter the socket **without sanding**.
-Other switches that **may** fit in include

-* KTT
-  * Akko CS switches are included in this classification
-  * May require elbow grease to fit
-* Tecsee [?]
-  * This is based off of some report that Glorious Holy Pandas fit into a Rakk Ilis without issue.
-    Since the manufacturer is generally implied to be Tecsee, other Tecsee switches may fit.
-* Huano
-  * Kind of hear-say from Reddit.
+Newer Outemu switches may have thicker pins than their legacy switches (i.e., plain 3-pin Reds, Browns, Blues) that prevents compatibility.